wqyvicki9/soybean_co2_fertilization/README.md

 - **Non-climate residual** = `observed USDA yield − climate-only (Scenario 1)
   prediction`, per crop.
-County retention in step 1 correlates the **annual change** of this residual (5-yr rolling mean) between corn and soy.
+County retention in step 1 correlates the **annual change** of this residual (5-yr rolling mean) between corn and soybean.
 - **Reliable county set**: a county is kept if it shows a significant (p < 0.01) lag-0 correlation in **≥ 16 of 20 seeds** → 705 counties.
 - **Maize trend transfer**: `ΔY = f(year) − f(1979)` from the corn `nn_time`